-As an oceanographer, you'll use science and mathematics to study and explain the complex interactions between seawater, fresh water, polar ice caps, the atmosphere and the biosphere.
+Oceanographers use science and mathematics to study and explain the complex interactions between seawater, fresh water, polar ice caps, the atmosphere and the biosphere

-Your aim will be to understand and predict how the oceans work, as well as working out how to make the most efficient and sustainable use of its resources.
+Your role as an oceanographer is to understand and predict how the world's oceans and seas work, as well as to work out how to make the most efficient and sustainable use of their resources.

 You can choose to specialise in one area of oceanography, such as:

 - physical - studying the properties of currents, waves, tides and ocean circulation, plus the temperature, density and salt content of oceans